 I would like to thank my colleagues on the MER fieldwork team.
-In particular, I am grateful to Roxana Wales, who did the intensive, difficult, and usually invisible work of arranging for fieldwork to be possible under the intense conditions of mission operations.
+In particular, I am grateful to Roxana Wales, who did the intensive, difficult, and usually invisible work of arranging for such fieldwork to be possible.
 I also thank my other team-mates Valerie Shalin, Chin Seah, Zara Mirmalek, and William J. Clancey.
 I am indebted to Cheri Brownton, Lisa Faithorn and Robin Kornman for help at various stages in the preparation of this paper.
-Particular thanks to all the members of the MER mission team who generously allowed us to share this adventure with them.
+Particular thanks to all the members of the MER mission who generously allowed us to share this adventure with them.